 Ahhh ESMA, the bane of every broker’s existence.
-The European Securities and Markets Authority – as they prefer to be known – has formulated a group of regulations, restricting trading in contracts-for-differences and banning binary options, that should be familiar to everybody in the industry by now.
+The European Securities and Markets Authority has formulated a group of regulations that should be familiar to everybody in the retail trading industry by now.

 Although the most memorable part of those regulations was concerned with leveraged trading restrictions, they also prohibited a number of other activities.